roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  "The bitch bit me," he complained to Jane.
 "No, this one on the leash," he pointed out.
 The older woman, on all fours, was growling and yapping.
 She had a basket like muzzle over her face.

  Janet had help with loading them into her van after all.
 The security men wanted the lots quickly out of the way.
 Attention from anyone could mean trouble.
 With all three slaves tucked away in cages, Janet drove away into the night.
-Report_Story #1